Reamuji/toConstMove-SPWN/README.md

 | 9      | 1 + 8      | 0, 3    | 0001001 |
 | 69     | 1 + 4 + 64 | 0, 2, 6 | 1000101 |

-so as long a number exist in binary, it will be posible to broken up. (which mean all number is posible)
+Notice that ```i``` is correspond to which digit is equal to 1

-what this function does is like converting a number to binary, and then convert it back to decimal.
+what this function does is like converting a counter to binary, and then convert it back to decimal.
-but when converting back to decimal, we were activating a bunch of move trigger instead of adding number.
+but when converting back to decimal, we also returning ```2^i``` value while were adding it back to the counter.
-we know that sum member would be 2^i, so we could generate move trigger wih value 1,2,4,8,16 etc.

-the actual code skip a lot of step for efficiency, but that basically how it's work
+the actual code skip a lot of step, but that basically how it's work

 ### Why i can't use it on other trigger ?